openshift-labs/cloud-native-katacoda/scenarios/manage-config/02-inventory-config.md

 which you have already packaged within the Inventory Maven project.

-The YAML file can be packaged within the application JAR file and be overladed [using command-line or system properties](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/configuration/project_stages.html#_command_line_switches_system_properties) which you will do in this lab.
+The YAML file can be packaged within the application JAR file and be overladed [using command-line or system properties](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/configuration/project_stages.html#_command_line_switches_system_properties) which you will do in this scenario.

 > Check out **inventory-wildfly-swarm/src/main/resources/project-stages.yml** which contains the default configuration.